rancher/docs/content/rke/v0.1.x/en/cert-mgmt/_index.md

 ## Certificate Rotation

 By default, Kubernetes clusters require certificates and RKE will automatically generate certificates for the clusters.
-When generating certificates, the certificates in each service are set to expire after 1 year and the CA certificate expires after 10 years.
 Rotating these certificates are important before the certificates expire as well as if a certificate is compromised.

 After the certificates are rotated, the Kubernetes components are automatically restarted.
 Certificates can be rotated for the following services: